2161total views of outputs

 4559total downloads of outputs

-I am a senior lecturer in International Relations and Politics and the Associate Dean for Research and Enterprise for the School of Law and Social Sciences.
+I am a senior lecturer in International Relations and Politics and the Associate Dean for Research & Enterprise at the School of Law and Social Sciences.

-I have been awarded a PhD by the University of St Andrews in 2015 for a thesis on 'the securitisation of Islam in the United States' and have published a number of articles and a book with MUP on this topic.
+I obtained my PhD from the University of St Andrews on 'the securitisation of Islam in the United States' and have published a number of articles and a book on this topic.

-- the role of emotions, race and gender in global politics
+- Emotions, race and gender in global politics

 My current research is about the concept and practice of 'feminist foreign policy' and in particular, the French version of this framework, 'French feminist diplomacy'.
 I am interested, from a gender/feminist perspective, in challenging the 'levels of analysis' in IR and bring forward the domestic/local context (French gender politics) when analysing French feminist diplomacy.

 I am currently co-editing a book on 'Feminist policymaking in Turbulent Times', a critical study of various gender-sensitive projects around the world in three areas of policy (economy, security and foreign policy), with Hannah Partis-Jennings, which is a collaboration with policy-makers, activists and INGOs.
 This will be published with Routledge at the end of 2023.

 I am also interested in the emotion and visual Turns in international relations, in particular the affective and visual responses of solidarity to victims of terrorism such as ‘Je suis Charlie’, ‘Peace’ and ‘I heart MCR’.
 I have published an article on this in the Journal of International Political Theory.